giovanni-lucarelli/chess/doc/Report.md

 The reason we tried this method is to expand our experiments: since all the methods used so far are heavy in memory costs we wanted an approximate solution method.

 Initially we thought of the Reinforce algorithm, but since the episodes can last so much we noticed quickly that the variance due to Montecarlo was too high.
-We then moved to the actor-critic method.
+We thus moved to the actor-critic method.

 Since we have a priori knowledge and we know the general structure of the endgame we can manually construct an approximation of the value function.
 We have tried different ways of approximating (first with a tabular approximation and finally with a linear combination) based on handpicked features.